magic/test/README.md

 ##### <a name="usage-global"></a>Globally (not recommended):

-you can of course install this library globally, but the recommendation is to add the dependency and scripts to the package.json file.
+you can install this library globally, but the recommendation is to add the dependency and scripts to the package.json file.

 this both explains to everyone that your app has this dependencies